 Bone regeneration in calvaria defects has some particularities due to the local tissue environment (10).
-In this study, care was taken to avoid damages in the underlying dura and also the periosteum, contributing to graft revascularization and integrity (19).
+In this study, care was taken to avoid damage in the underlying dura and also the periosteum, that contributes to graft revascularization and integrity (19).
 It provides blood supply for bone and osteprogenitor cells, essencial for bone regeneration (2).

-Large bone defects cannot heal spontaneously, preventing the natural repair of the damaged bone.
-Therefore, a precise comparison of different graft materials becomes possible (31).
+Large bone defects cannot heal spontaneously, preventing the natural repair of the damaged bone, therefore, a precise comparison of different graft materials becomes possible (31).
 Autogenous graft is the pattern for reconstruction (16,17).
-However, researchers continuously try to improve the current bone grafting techniques and bone regeneration (3,5,30) to reduce the necessity of donor areas.
+However, researchers continuously try to improve on current bone grafting techniques and bone regeneration (3,5,30) to reduce the necessity of donor areas.
 Various bone substitutes and growth factors have recently become important in reconstructive surgeries (3,5).

-The performance of organic bone replacements is not very clear, but some studies in orthognatic (17) and trauma surgeries (4) demonstrated good results, what didn't occur in the current study.
-The bone defects didn't show a new bone formation in the center of the defect in all experimental groups.
-Clearly, in the present study, the biomaterial was not able to maintain the original calvarial bone volume and, consequently, it didn't work as a scaffold.
-Bovine organic bone was rapidly absorbed and the histological analysis showed that the new bone was formed at peripheral areas, indicating a doubtful osteoconductive and osteoinductive (28) ability of the material, which didn't differ from coagulum.
+The performance of organic bone substitutes is not very clear, but some studies in orthognatic (17) and trauma surgeries (4) demonstrated good results, what didn't occurs in the current study.
+The bone defects didn't exhibit new bone formation in the center of the defect in all experimental groups.
+Clearly, in the present study, the biomaterial was not able to maintain the original calvarial bone volume and, consequently didn't work as a scaffold.
+Bovine organic bone was rapidly absorbed and the histological analysis showed that the new bone formation was formed at peripheral areas, indicating a doubtful osteoconductive and osteoinductive (28) ability of the material, which didn't differ from coagulus.

-Because the biomaterial reabsorption must occur just before the material can be replaced by the newly formedbone, a delicate balance between the two concurrent processes must be maintained for the graft to be replaced by the host bone without an appreciable loss of volume (15).
-As such, the reabsorption rate and the time elapsed for the material reabsorption appears to be related to the amount of new bone formation (24).
-When the graft particles are slowly absorbed, they act like a scaffold during the healing period, conducting the new bone formation within the defects.
-Therefore, the accelerated reabsorption rate of organic bone matrices observed may be the main disadvantage of this material.
-As a result, demineralized bone could be indicated in procedures where variable reabsorption may be acceptable (7) like the repair of small defects.
+Because the biomaterial resorption must occur just before the material can be replaced by newly formed bone, a delicate balance between the two concurrent processes must be maintained for the graft to be substituted by host bone without appreciable loss of volume (15).
+As such, the resorption rate and the time elapsed for the material resorption appears to be related to the amount of bone neoformation (24).
+When the graft particles are slowly absorbed, they act like a scaffold during the healing period, conducting the formation of new bone within the defects.
+Therefore, the accelerated resorption rate of organic bone matrices observed may be the main disadvantage of this material.
+As a result, demineralized bone could be indicated in procedures where variable resorption may be acceptable (7) like the repair of small defects.

-The material processing certainly decreases the risk of infection and immunogenic host response, nevertheless the possibility of transmitting diseases is not eradicated (9).
-Apparently, the material may elicit an antigenic stimulus sufficient to amount an antibody immune response in the host, resulting in accelerated incorporation and also, rapid graft reabsorption as observed in the present study.
+The material processing certainly decreases the risk of infection and immunogenic host response, nevertheless the possibility of disease transmission is not eradicated (9).
+Apparently, the material may elicit an antigenic stimulus sufficient to amount an antibody immune response in the host, resulting in accelerated incorporation and also, rapid graft resorption as observed in the present study.
 The biomaterial may be, for the host, an antigenic deposit which is continuously exposed to the immune system (23).
-As long as the graft reabsorption progress, the previously inaccessible incorporated proteins and, probably residual toxic agents derived from scaffold processing are released, affecting host cell viability and functions, including differentiation of surrounding osteogenic cells.
+As long as the graft resortion progress, the previously inaccessible incorporated proteins and, probably residual toxic agents derived from scaffold processing are realeased, affecting host cell viability and functions, including differentiation of surrounding osteogenic cells.

-This material is formerly known as an alternative graft formed by placing the harvested bovine bone in acid bath, resulting in an osteoconductive collagen matrix with BMP, which impart the osteoinductive properties of this graft (7).
-Despite the expected positive effect of the biomaterial, some studies claimed that the material processing can reduce the concentration of matrix incorporated factors or even result in their inactivation, thereby accounting for the observed lack of osteoinductivity.
-This phenomenon may also be compounded by the presence of soluble osteogenic inhibitory factors, which can also be found in these kind of materials.
+This material is formely known as an alternative graft formed by placing the harvested bovine bone in acid bath, resulting in an osteoconductive collagen matrix with BMP, which impart the osteoinductive properties of this graft (7).
+Despite the expected positive effect of the biomaterial, some studies claimed that the material processing can reduce the concentration of matrix incorporated factors or even result in their inactivation thereby accounting for the observed lack of osteoinductivity.
+This phenomenom may also be compounded by the presence of soluble osteogenic inhibitory factors, that can also be found in these kind of materials.